 4th February 2019

 Here at 6CATS International, something we’ve been very vocal about is the need for agencies to stay on top the increasingly strict tax legislation being introduced by governments around the world.
-One piece of legislation we’ve focused on in particular is the Criminal Finances Act, a very important act for recruitment firms wanting to operate internationally.
+One piece of legislation we’ve focused on in particular is the Criminal Finances Act, a very important act for agencies wanting to operate internationally and deliver recruitment agency tax solutions.
 The legislation came into play in September 2017 and includes a law whereby any business can be prosecuted if employees, agents or even contractors evade tax and the business is deemed to have taken insufficient measures to prevent this activity.
 While this new law could have profound consequences for those that contravene it, many have still not taken action.
 However, firms looking to do business abroad cannot afford to let this happen and recruitment agency owners need to ensure their firm is not at risk – and soon!

 The CFA and recruitment agency tax solutions